 - Current students

-The New Zealand Certificate in Sport and Recreation will prepare you to use sport and recreation to aid the development and wellbeing of a variety of groups and communities.
+The New Zealand Certificate in Sport and Recreation will prepare you to use sport and recreation to aid the development and wellness of a variety of groups and communities.

 It has been designed both for people already working in the fitness industry without a qualification and also for those who have a passion for sport and recreation and would like to dip their toes in to see what a career in the fitness industry is all about.

-You’ll learn about how community sport and recreation currently operates in New Zealand, and develop the skills required to engage with people and groups to meet their community sport and recreation objectives.
+You’ll learn about how community sport and recreation currently operates in Aotearoa New Zealand, and develop the skills required to engage with both clubs and clients to meet their community sport and recreation objectives.
 From there, you’ll have the opportunity to integrate and facilitate the implementation of a wide range of initiatives for community wellbeing.

 - You’ll learn really practical skills so that you can get going immediately once you graduate